JRSA 2013-2014 EXECUTIVE COMMITTEE

 Ohio Office of Criminal Justice Services (OCJS)

 JRSA'a Secretary/Treasurer is Lisa Shoaf, Director of the Ohio SAC.
-Her primary responsibilities as SAC Director are to facilitate access to criminal justice statistics and to generate statistical reports and publications.
-Dr. Shoaf has collaborated with multiple state and federal agencies on information sharing projects such as the National Violent Death Reporting System and the Death in Custody Reporting Program, and the Governor's Cabinet Opiate Action Team.
+Her primary responsibilities as SAC Director are to facilitate access to criminal justice statistics and generate statistical reports and publications.
+Dr. Shoaf has collaborated with multiple state and federal agencies on information sharing projects such as the National Violent Death Reporting System, the Death in Custody Reporting Program, and the Governor's Cabinet Opiate Action Team.
 More recently, she and her colleagues have been involved in a multi-city effort to implement a crime reduction initiative based on the Boston Ceasefire strategy.
 Dr. Shoaf has also been heavily involved in the development of the Ohio Consortium of Crime Science, an association of researchers from across Ohio who work to provide evidence-based solutions to the real-world problems faced by local criminal justice agencies.

 Minnesota Statistical Analysis Center